UTI & Minor Urology

 Treatment approach

-Right antibiotic
+- Right antibiotic

 Correct drug and duration—guided by culture whenever needed.

-Pain control & hydration
+- Pain control & hydration

 Immediate pain relief, fluids plan, and red-flag guidance.

-Women & recurrent UTI
+- Women & recurrent UTI

 Hygiene coaching, prophylaxis plans, trigger management.

-Stones
+- Stones

-Medical expulsive therapy or referral for ESWL/URS/PCNL if required.
+Medical expulsive therapy or referral for ESWL/URS/PCNL.

-Prostate symptoms
+- Prostate symptoms

 Lifestyle + medicines; surgical referral when indicated.

-Follow-up & prevention
+- Follow-up & prevention

 Dietary advice, hydration targets, recurrence checks.